This post may contain affiliate links. Please see my disclosure policy

 - 1 cup Rice Krispies

-- 1/4 cup chocolate chips, (mini work better, but I didn't have any)
+- 1/4 cup chocolate chips, mini work best

 Instructions